caro46/Pipa_parva/Sex_linked_regions.md

 Product length	467
 ```
 Compared to other new reverse tested, this one has a closer Tm with the forward and not too big self complementarity values.
 The fact that the expected size is <500bp, it will most likely allow us to have both sequences (F&R) overlapping.

+If BE agrees: I will amplify at a higher temperature and send for sequencing only the forward.